App Development: User Guide

 3. On a page, use the Scroll option in only one view.
 The easiest is to use it on the top view only.
 If you decide to use scroll on an inside view, do not set scrolling for the top view.

-4. For complex scrolling control, get the page to work correctly first, then you can try with adding 'scroll' to multiple views.
+4. For complex scrolling control, get the page to work correctly first, then you can try adding 'scroll' to multiple views.
 Revert if something breaks.

 5. Use of 'expand' option is most likely to throw your layout into errors because there are restrictions on its use by Flutter.
 When you first build your layout, do not use 'expand' at all.